jasper-zanjani/notes/docs/Health.md

 **Curcumin** ([diferuloylmethane](https://pubchem.ncbi.nlm.nih.gov/compound/curcumin)) is the principal biologically active [polyphenolic][polyphenol] constituent of turmeric (_Curcuma longa_).
 It is a powerful antioxidant binding to COX-2 and 5-LOX and has been found to increased brain-derived neurotrophic factor (BDNF).

 - Curcumin supplementation increases serum **brain-derived neurotrophic fator (BDNF)** ([2020](https://www.sciencedirect.com/science/article/abs/pii/S0271531719301009)).
 - A literature review found that ([2020](https://pubmed.ncbi.nlm.nih.gov/32972010/ "Can Brain Health Be Supported by Vitamin D-Based Supplements?
-A Critical Review") 🖨):
+A Critical Review") :material-file-pdf:):
     - Curcumin can act as a neuroprotectant antioxidant by binding to COX-2 and 5-LOX.
     - Curcumin inhibits the activation of microglial cells and protects dopaminergic neurons against microglia-mediated neurotoxicity.
     - Curcumin inhibits the caspase-3 apoptosis mediator, suggesting that it is an anti-apoptotic agent that would be useful in treating neurodegenerative diseases.